 No sales tax.
 Corporations in Delaware also gain benefits from no sales tax subjected to goods and services provided by the corporations, even physically located in the state or not.
 With this figure, tax burdens for corporations are scaled-down.

 Favorable tax policies on investment income and property.
-Forming corporations in Delaware also helps the companies to be free from a corporate tax on investment income or interest.
+If you register a Delaware corporation, it helps you break free from a corporate tax on investment income or interest.
 Earnings from fixed investment or equity capital on the state level are not subjected to tax.

 Forming corporations in Delaware helps to solve thorny tax-related problems as compared to other states of the US.